-Due: October 1, as shown on inside cover
+Due: October 1, as shown below

-The referenced Limited Tax Bonds (Audubon Commission Projects), Series 2020 (the "Bonds") of the City of New Orleans, Louisiana (the "Issuer" or "City") acting through the Board of Liquidation, City Debt (the "Board of Liquidation"), are being initially issued as fully registered bonds without coupons in denominations of \$5,000 each, or any integral multiple thereof within a single maturity, and when issued will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
+The referenced Limited Tax Bonds (Audubon Commission Projects), Series 2021 (the "Bonds") of the City of New Orleans, Louisiana (the "Issuer") are being initially issued as fully registered bonds without coupons in denominations of \$5,000 each, or any integral multiple thereof within a single maturity, and when issued will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
 DTC will act as securities depository for the Bonds.
 Purchasers of the Bonds will not receive certificates representing their interest in the Bonds purchased.
 Purchases of the Bonds may be made only in book-entry form in authorized denominations by credit to participating broker-dealers and other institutions on the books of DTC as described herein.
 Principal of and interest on the Bonds will be payable by US Bank Global Corporate Trust in the City of Brandon, Mississippi, or any successor paying agent (the "Paying Agent") to DTC, which will remit such payments in accordance with its normal procedures, as described herein.
-Interest on the Bonds is payable on April 1, 2021 and semiannually thereafter on April 1 and October 1 of each year.
-See Appendix "J" herein.
+Interest on the Bonds is payable on April 1, 2022 and semiannually thereafter on April 1 and October 1 of each year.
+See Appendix "J" attached hereto.

-The Bonds maturing October 1, 2032 and thereafter, shall be callable for redemption by the Issuer in full, or in part, at any time, on or after October 1, 2030, and if less than a full maturity, then by lot within such maturity, at the principal amount thereof and accrued interest to the date fixed for redemption.
+The Bonds maturing October 1, 2032, and thereafter, shall be callable for redemption by the Issuer in full, or in part, at any time, on or after October 1, 2031, and if less than a full maturity, then by lot within such maturity, at the principal amount thereof and accrued interest to the date fixed for redemption.
 The Bonds are not required to be redeemed in inverse order of maturity.
-The Bonds are subject to mandatory redemption as set forth herein.

 The Bonds are being issued for the purpose of constructing and improving the parks, recreational, and wildlife conservation facilities of the New Orleans Audubon Commission (the "Commission").
-The Bonds are valid and binding special and limited obligations of the City and are payable from and secured solely by Commission's portion of the revenues of the separate ad valorem tax of 6.31 mills (the "Tax"), which is authorized to be levied in the City each of the years 2021 through 2040 pursuant to a special election held in the City on May 4, 2019 (subject to adjustment from time to time due to reassessment).
-The first revenues of the Tax are dedicated to the payment of debt service obligations on the Issuer's Audubon Commission Aquarium Tax Bonds, Series 2011A-1, dated August 17, 2011 and maturing October 1, 2021; the Commission receives a portion of the revenues of the Tax remaining thereafter as described herein.
+The Bonds are valid and binding special and limited obligations of the City and are payable from and secured solely by Commission's portion of the revenues of the separate ad valorem tax of 6.31 mills (the "Tax"), which is authorized to be levied in the City through 2040 pursuant to a special election held in the City on May 4, 2019 (subject to adjustment from time to time due to reassessment).
+The Bonds are being issued on a parity with the Issuer's Limited Tax Bonds (Audubon Commission Projects), Series 2020, dated November 10, 2020, and maturing October 1, 2022 to October 1, 2040, inclusive.